fluffy-kalashnikov/fluffy-kalashnikov.github.io/content/projects/wolls/index.md

 +++
 title = 'Wolls'
 summary = '''
-Wolls is a 2D platformer.
-It was our third game project and the first one made in The Game Engine, the internal game engine provided by [The Game Assembly](https://thegameassembly.com).
-We used Unity as a level editor for our level designers and exported JSON-files which we parsed in The Game Engine.
+Wolls is a 2D platformer where you as a Huldra fight and bounce on trolls, fairies and goblins through viking-themed levels.
+Inspired by Shovel Knight.
+Made in The Game Engine.

 Game Programmer Responsibilities
   *  Level editor